 Lately I’ve been thinking about how multiple losses can complicate grief.
 And if they happen in a short period of time it can overwhelm our ability to cope.

-If we work with animals in shelters and vet clinics, the sheer number of losses we experience can be a major challenge (see: buy Gabapentin 300mg).
+If we work with animals in shelters and vet clinics, the sheer number of losses we experience can be a major challenge (see: cumulative grief).
 In some workplaces we’re experiencing daily losses and in large numbers.

 This puts us in a constant cycle of fresh grief with coping skills that might be really overloaded.
 And I’m not even including the losses we experience in our personal lives.
-Which I should, since most of us are can i buy gabapentin online.
+Which I should, since most of us are grieving on any given day.